-Coba Academy is authorized to administer Federal Programs of student financial assistance; included are the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and William D. Ford Federal Direct Loan (Federal Direct Loan) Program.
-If you are enrolled or accepted for enrollment and are a citizen or permanent resident of the United States, you are eligible to apply for assistance under these programs.
-Remember, Grants are "gifts"; however, loans must be repaid.
+Coba Academy is authorized to administer federal student financial assistance programs, including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and William D. Ford Federal Direct Loan (Federal Direct Loan) Program.
+If you are enrolled or accepted for enrollment and are a citizen or permanent resident of the United States, you can apply for assistance under these programs.
+Grants are "gifts"; however, loans must be repaid.